Florida Botanical Gardens

-The Florida Botanical Gardens (FBG) is a 182 acres botanical garden located in Largo, Florida.
-The park showcases flora, fauna, and natural resources in motivational surroundings that promote environmentally friendly techniques.
+The Florida Botanical Gardens (FBG) is a 182 acres botanical garden located in Largo, Florida within Pinewood Cultural Park.
+The gardens showcase a diverse array of flora, fauna, and natural resources.
+The park is also home to Heritage Village, Creating Pinellas art gallery, and the University of Florida's Institute of Food and Agricultural Sciences (UF/IFAS) extension for Pinellas County.

 History

 The idea of the gardens started in 1991 when the Cooperative Extension Service proposed the founding of a new outdoor learning center.
 The plan gained support from the Pinellas County Commission, which pledged $1 million and 13 additional acres for the new facility.

 The Florida Botanical Gardens Foundation (FBGF) is a fundraising entity (501c3) created to provide leadership and financial support for the Florida Botanical Gardens.
 The FBGF began as the Friends of the Gardens in 1993 to encourage interest in and support for a botanical garden in Pinellas County.